mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 Until the refund has been captured, the client can also choose to cancel the refund.

-The diagram below shoes the possible states and transitions for a refund.
+The diagram below showes the possible states and transitions for a refund.

 [![](assets/images/refund-states.png)](assets/images/refund-states.png)

 ### <a name="cancel"></a> Cancel Flows

 The V10 API supports cancelling of payments and refunds.

 A payment is cancellable by the client until the state has changed to Captured or ExpiredAndCancelled.
 Furthermore, a payment can be cancelled by the user when the payment is in state Paired or IssuedToUser.